Liuhaai/Cineast-API/Objects-Glossary.md

 * `messageType` is always `<a href="Message-Type-Glossary#q_neseg">Q_NESEG</a>`.

 ## ObjectQueryResult
-This object contains list of [`MultimediaObjectDescriptors`](Objects-Glossary#multimediaobjectdescriptor) & is received as a part of query results.
+This object contains a list of [`MultimediaObjectDescriptors`](Objects-Glossary#multimediaobjectdescriptor) & is received as a part of query results.

 <pre>
 ObjectQueryResult : Object
 {
   "content": Array&lt;<a href="Objects-Glossary#multimediaobjectdescriptor">MultimediaObjectDescriptor</a>&gt;,
+  "contentType": String,
   "queryId": String,
   "messageType": "<a href="Message-Type-Glossary#qr_object">QR_OBJECT</a>"
 }
 </pre>
 * `content` will be a list of [`MultimediaObjectDescriptors`](Objects-Glossary#multimediaobjectdescriptor).
+* `contentType` will be `org.vitrivr.cineast.core.data.entities.MediaObjectDescriptor`.
 * `queryId` will be same as what was in the request if specified or else will be randomly generated.
 * `messageType` will always be [`QR_OBJECT`](Message-Type-Glossary#qr_object).